catezena/Software-project-mngt/README.md

  11. Main Features or Functionalities
 - User-Friendly Interface: Emphasize ease of use and accessibility.
-- Core Features: List key functionalities that differentiate your software, e.g., automation, real-time analytics
+- Core Features: List key functionalities that differentiate your softwarei.e , automation, real-time analytics
-- Scalability: Mention the ability to grow with user needs.
+- Scalability : The mention of the  ability to grow with user needs.

   12. Available Market Data